 - Driving record (your DUI will affect this one)

-A: Getting a DUI is a big deal that you should take seriously.
+Getting a DUI is a big deal that you should take seriously.
 The consequences are severe.
 Besides spending time in jail, you’ll likely end up paying thousands of dollars out of your pocket.
-Insurance companies will also view you as a high-risk driver.
+Insurance companies also view drunk drivers as high-risk.
 This can cause insurers to deny you a policy or your premiums to be super high.